Full Val di Fassa Trek

 During your Val di Fassa Trek, you will spend your nights in mountain huts.
 In the mountain huts we normally only book dormitories, but we can look into private rooms on request.
 If the private rooms are fully booked or not available in the hut, we automatically book a bed in dormitories for you.
 Please note that private rooms are more expensive and there will be an additional charge for this.

-Accommodation at the huts includes dinner and breakfast.
-We will arrange this for you as well.
-This allows you to travel lighter and have one less thing to worry about.
-Bear in mind that lunch is not included, but it can be purchased at the huts.
-Here you can also buy an array of snacks and bottled water.
+Accommodation in the huts includes dinner and breakfast, unless otherwise indicated in the exclusive list.
+This allows you to travel lighter and not have to worry about an extra meal.
+Please note, however, that lunch is not included, but can be purchased at the huts.

 Excluded